rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-27-traits-sprint-1.md

 As if that weren't enough, we'd like the implementaton to be **reusable**, too -- meaning that it can be used by rustc, yes, but also rust-analyzer and potentially other contexts as well.

 One of the big, longer term goals for the compiler team is **library-ification**.
 This refers to the idea of breaking apart the compiler into independent libraries that can be learned, tested, and developed independently.
-These independent libraries will not only make it easier to get involved in compiler development, since one can

 In order to achieve these and future features, our work is split into two parts: 1) Improving rustc's existing trait solver.
 2) Design and implement the [Chalk] trait solver, work towards integration into rustc.
 The Chalk trait solver, briefly, is a logic-based trait solver, designed to be independent of rustc internals.
 In addition to it being more powerful than the current rustc trait solving implementation, Chalk can be used as a library for compiler-related work, such as IDE integration (e.g. [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer)).